cucumber/docs/content/docs/bdd/_index.md

 Essentially, day-to-day BDD activity is a three-step, iterative process:

 1. First, take a small upcoming change to the system -- a [User Story] -- and talk about concrete examples of the new functionality to explore, disscover and agree on the details of what's expected to be done.
-2. Next, document those those examples in a way that can be automated, and check for agreement.
+2. Next, document those examples in a way that can be automated, and check for agreement.
 3. Finally, implement the behaviour described by each documented example, starting with an automated test to guide the development of the code.

 The idea is to make each change small and iterate rapidly, moving back up a level each time you need more information.
 Each time you automate and implement a new example, you've added something valuable to your system, and you're ready to respond to feedback.